Skip to content

 Ownership is shared.
 Both partners assume the other is driving execution.
 Deliverables slip.
 Quality drops.
 The campaign launches three weeks late and underperforms.

 Attribution is asserted, not captured.
 The campaign generates 200 leads.
 Both partners claim them.
 Neither CRM has clean source data.
-By Q+1, neither company can prove the campaign drove pipeline.
+By the next quarter, neither company can prove the campaign drove pipeline.

-The four design decisions that make joint demand-gen work
+The four design decisions that make joint demand generation work

 Design decision Wrong way Right way